-UPDATE: A lot has happened since I first wrote this article.
+UPDATE: 2022.
+A lot has happened since I first wrote this article.
 Real estate market is going down, interest rates are up, fears of a recession are looming and companies are firing people to cut expenses.
 First group of people to be fired are the DEI consultants and directors.
 Turns out they weren't effective because people at the top of the company didn't want them to be effective.
 They didn't give them the power, funds or ability to change the company.
-Because DEI is a relatively new field many DEI employees weren't experienced or effective.
+Because DEI is a relatively new field many DEI employees weren't always experienced or effective.
 Hiring DEI employees was all for show, corporate window dressing.

 https://www.yahoo.com/now/hamstrung-golden-handcuffs-diversity-roles-194601215.html